IDMNYU/DM-UY1133-B_CreativeCodingFA15/dm1133-B_Calendar.md

 			<li> Final Project Sketches <br>
 			Sketch out 4 different ideas for final projects <br>
-			Use the handout to describe the changes within your piece, including different states, interaction + motion <br>
+			Use the handout to describe the changes within your piece, including different states, interaction + motion. <br>
-			Research 3 artists/designers that influence EACH of your 4 ideas <br>
+			Research 3 artists/designers that influence EACH of your 4 ideas. <br>
 			What assests do you need for each idea? <br> </li>

 			<li> Exercise 7 </li>